bitmark-inc/community_projects/README.md

 We really want to know about it and perhaps we can help you a bit with engineering support and ideas, promote it or just send you a cool Bitmark t-shirt and some nice stickers.

 # How you can share your project with us?
 Send an email to [Open Source Project](mailto:haiching@bitmark.com) sharing your repository address as well as a description about what your project does.
-If you need some help to understand our API or any of our tools, please contact us too.
+You also can open an issue here or even a pull request, <strong>if you need some help to understand our API or any of our tools, please contact us too.</strong>

 One of our engineers will check your project, if it is something cool we definitely will reach back to you.